TESS Shines Light on the Origin of the Ambiguous Nuclear Transient ASASSN-18el: Analysis

 Following \citet{kozlowski10}, we fit the observed TESS light curve from Sectors 15-26 allowing for an independent flux offset for each sector (these are simply additional linear parameters in the model).
 This provides a well-defined statistical means of including the non-adjacent data in Sectors 25-26, drives the mean flux to zero, and includes all the uncertainties from these flux offsets into the estimates of $\hat{\sigma}$ and $\tau_{DRW}$.
 The magnitude of the median offset is 57 $\mu$Jy with a dispersion of 83 $\mu$Jy.
 We binned our TESS light curve in 2-hour bins so that the light curve has a reasonable signal-to-noise ratio per binned epoch.
 Throughout the remainder of this manuscript, we use these flux offsets to calibrate the fluxes for each individual Cycle 2 sector relative to the first TESS sector.
 However, we note that the inter-sector calibration likely has larger errors than the point-to-point precision in the TESS light curve, and long timescale trends should be viewed with caution.

-The contours for variability timescale and amplitude are shown in Figure \ref{fig:sig_tau_hist}, with the parameters corrected for source redshift and Galactic extinction.
-At the 1$\sigma$ level, the contours are well-behaved, but the upper bound on $\tau_{DRW}$ increases rapidly at higher confidence.
+The error contours for the variability timescale and amplitude are shown in Figure \ref{fig:sig_tau_hist}, with the parameters corrected for source redshift and Galactic extinction.
+At the 1$\sigma$ level, the contours are well-behaved, but the allowed upper bound on $\tau_{DRW}$ increases rapidly at higher confidence.
 The characteristic timescale of $\tau_{DRW} = 20^{+15}_{-6}$ days is similar to those found for other AGNs with similar mass SMBHs \citep[e.g.,][]{kelly09, burke21}.
-The variability amplitude of $\hat{\sigma} = 0.93 \pm 0.02$ mJy, corresponding to $\sigma \sim 0.13$ mJy for the above $\tau_{DRW}$, is large, immediately suggestive of AGN-like variability.
+The variability amplitude of $\hat{\sigma} = 0.93 \pm 0.02$ mJy, corresponding to $\sigma \sim 0.13$ mJy for $\tau_{DRW} = 20$ days, is large, immediately suggestive of AGN-like variability \citep[e.g.,][]{vandenberk04, macleod10, kozlowski16}.

 We tested how our decisions on connecting individual TESS sectors together affected our results, finding that regardless of how we match adjoining sectors, the recovered $\tau_{DRW}$ values are consistent within $1\sigma$ uncertainties.
 The variability amplitude $\sigma$ is much more sensitive to choices on sector matching, but we are able to directly compute the RMS scatter for each TESS sector, circumventing the DRW modeling and sector-matching entirely.
 The median RMS scatter per sector is 24 $\mu$Jy, which is 8\% of the median TESS flux over the same range.